 - Second offense: Minimum sentence of 15 days, maximum of two years.

 - Third or subsequent offense: Minimum sentence of 90 days, maximum of three years.

 Let a Drug Lawyer Help You

-If you find yourself facing drug charges dealing with Oxycodone, do not hesitate to contact the drug attorneys at Hamilton Grant to discuss your case.
+If you find yourself facing drug charges dealing with Oxycodone, do not hesitate to contact the drug attorneys at Texas Criminal Defense Group to discuss your case.
 You should never face serious criminal charges without the help of an experienced criminal defense lawyer.